amritharaghavan/reproducible-research_homework/README.md

  - Find the exponent ($\alpha$) and scaling factor ($\beta$) of the allometric law for dsDNA viruses and write the p-values from the model you obtained, are they statistically significant?
 Compare the values you found to those shown in **Table 2** of the paper, did you find the same values?
 (10 points)

 alpha= 1.5152

 p=2.28e-10, so significant

 beta= exp(7.0748)
     =1181.807

 p= 6.44e-10, so significant

+The results in the paper were 1.52 for the exponent, and 1182 for the scaling factor- these values are the same as mine, to 3 and 4 significant figures respectively.

   - Write the code to reproduce the figure shown below.
 (10 points)

 The code for this image is found in question5_code.R, as well as below:
 ```
-#This creates the graph shown in the readme document, and saves it as a .png file
 graph<-ggplot(Virus_data, aes(x=log_transformed_genomelength, y=log_transformed_volume))+
   geom_point()+
   geom_smooth(method=lm,linewidth=0.5)+